Swiss right-wing forces referendum on banning SNB gold sales

 In 2003, then Swiss Finance Minister Kaspar Villiger famously told parliament he couldn’t divulge where the gold bars are stored because “I don’t know either, don’t have to know, and don’t want to know.”

-In the past, the SNB has said its physical gold reserves are stored domestically and internationally, with crisis scenarios being the main reason for decentralising storage.
-Since 2005, the majority has been held in Switzerland, the SNB said. ($1 = 0.9462 Swiss francs) (Reporting By Katharina Bart and Albert Schmieder, editing by Emma Thomasson)
+In the past, the SNB has said its physical gold reserves are stored domestically and internationally, with crisis scenarios being the main reason for decentralizing storage.
+Since 2005, the majority has been held in Switzerland, the SNB said.